tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. encrypted_client_hello(0xff08), with "TLS 1.3" column values being set to "CH, EE", and "Recommended" column being set to "Yes".
-2. ech_nonce(0xff03), with the "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".
 3. outer_extension(0xff04), with the "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".